UltraEngine/Documentation/CPP_Pixmap.md

 # Pixmap #

-This class provides an interface for loading, modifying, and saving image data.
+This class provides an interface for loading, manipulating, and saving image data.
+Pixmaps cannot be displayed directly on the screen, but can be used to build [Textures](CPP_Textures.md), which can be applied to a material and displayed on a [Model](API_Model.md) or [Sprite](API_Sprite.md).

 ## Members ##